Can you really call a whitetail deer?

 I also like using louder grunts when trying to attract a buck into the area.
 I want to make sure they can hear it from a long ways away.
 When I can actually see the buck I calm the grunts down so as not to be detected.

-I like to use louder doe bleats to attract a buck that might be in the area, then I switch to a grunt when I have located a buck.
+I like to use louder doe bleats to attract a buck that might be in the area, then I switch to a grunt or soft bleat when I have located a buck.

 Is there a difference between grunt call makes and models when calling deer?

 Like anything you buy, some are better than others.
 For the most part, all deer grunts will attract deer.
 Because deer are naturally social and curious they might come to a call just because it sounds similar to a grunt.
 I have found that bigger bucks are a bit harder to trick with a call.
 I like a grunt call that is a bit more "gutteral" or lower toned and sounds more like a mature whitetail buck like the Hunter Specialties, "True Talker".
+The True talker also allows you to change from bleats to grunts with just a touch of your finger.
 Some hunters pick a grunt call that is hands free to keep there movement to a minimum fearing detection by a buck.
 Other hunters simply buy the latest call on the market because everyone else is using it.

 click on photo to get one